Maximilian of Tebessa: Posterity

+Holy Roman Emperor Maximilian I was named after him.

 The Order of Maximilian, a group of American clergy opposed to the Vietnam War in the 1970s, took their name from him.
 Maximilian's name has been regularly read out, as a representative conscientious objector from the Roman Empire, at the annual ceremony marking International Conscientious Objectors' Day, 15 May, at the Conscientious Objectors Commemorative Stone, Tavistock Square, Bloomsbury, London.